Quema100/EchoCrypt/README.md

 *  Threading: A separate thread handles the exfiltration to avoid blocking the main encryption process.

 ## Contributing
 Feel free to fork this repository, open issues, and submit pull requests.
-Suggestions for improving realism, security education, or code quality are welcome.
+Suggestions for improving realism, or code quality are welcome.

 ## Contact
 For questions or discussions related to this simulation, please open an issue in the GitHub repository.